CCCSBuffet/pk_do_not_be_afraid/regs/ldr.md

 says "Check `x0`.
 If it is zero, branch forward to temporary lable 99."
 The `cbz` mnemonic means "compare and branch if zero."
 There is also a `cbnz` instruction branching if not zero.

+The `cbz` and `cbnz` instructions exist because testing against zero is so common.

 This instruction is the same as:

 ```asm